-I made a Savings Goal Sheet to help my kids reach some of their little savings goals that you can print out and use too.
+I made a Savings Goal Sheet you can print out and use to help your kids reach a savings goal.
 Just click on the title below the image, right click to save it to your computer, then you can size it to whatever size you like.

 Bear with me a little longer because the last thing I want to share with you is some information I found to be very valuable to help children understand finances at every age.
-There are 20 important things listed to help them live responsible financial lives and help them start on a good foot as an adult.
+There are 20 important things listed to help them live responsible financial lives as they’re growing up and as adults.

 1- You need money to buy things.